rocfig/Creepmodev1/README.md

 /*Shawn Shteinbah

-This software is under Apache Liscence., feel free to add contributions.
+This software is under Apache License., feel free to make contributions.